 Abercrombie & Fitch's latest sale may be itself

-Shares of the struggling retailer rose 6% Wednesday, after Reuters reported that Abercrombie & Fitch, which also owns the Hollister apparel chain, had hired investment bankers to look for potential offers.
+Shares of the struggling retailer rose 12% Wednesday, on news that Abercrombie & Fitch, which also owns the Hollister apparel chain, had hired investment bankers to look for potential offers.
 It's not clear who would want to buy the company.

 Comments